alexyy802/waifucord/docs/api.rst

 .. function:: on_connect()

-    Called when the client has successfully connected to Discord.
-This is not the same as the client being fully prepared, see :func:`on_ready` for that.
+    Called when the bunny has successfully connected to Discord.
+This is not the same as the bunny being fully prepared, see :func:`on_ready` for that.

     The warnings on :func:`on_ready` also apply.

 .. function:: on_shard_connect(shard_id)

-    Similar to :func:`on_connect` except used by :class:`AutoShardedClient` to denote when a particular shard ID has connected to Discord.
+    Similar to :func:`on_connect` except used by :class:`AutoShardedBunny` to denote when a particular shard ID has connected to Discord.

     .. versionadded:: 1.4